-Please note: until further notice, in light of CDC recommendations and the Bishop’s pastoral directive, funerals in the church are discouraged.
+Please note: until further notice, funerals in the church are discouraged.
 If a funeral must be held, it may only include immediate family members and may not exceed 10 people total (including church personnel).
 If you are planning a funeral, you might consider waiting until restrictions are lifted to include more people.
+Committal ceremonies (burials) are permitted outdoors for 10 or less people total (including the officiant) who are socially distanced and wearing masks.
 If you have questions about funeral planning, please reach out to Father Bob Scott at [email protected].

 View the latest updates here.